AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 One of the benefits of IPv6 is you have huge number of IP address to use from.\
 What if I wanted to use `2a0f:85c1:3b2::1:5ee:900d:c0de` (I see good code) as my IPv6 address?

-1. Assign your chosen IPv6 address to the dummy1 interface
+1. Assign your chosen IPv6 address to the dummy1 interface.

 Automatic: Add your chosen IPv6 address to `/etc/network/interfaces.d/dummy1`.
 ```